kkinnear/zprint/README.md

 right side of the page are not ideal, even when they don't take more lines than a flow.
 Unless, in some cases, they are ok -- for instance for maps.
-The `:hang-expand` for :map is 1000.0, since we expect maps to have large hangs.
+The `:hang-expand` for :map is 1000.0, since we expect maps to have large hangs that expand a lot.

 #### :hang-diff